javascript-tutorial/en.javascript.info/1-js/4-data-structures/2-number/article.md

 |`-1.6`|  `-2`    |   `-1`  |    `-2`  |   `-1`   |

-These functions cover all possible ways to deal with the decimal part.
+These functions cover all possible ways to deal with the decimal part as a whole.
 But what if we'd like to round the number to `n-th` digit after the point?

 For instance, we have `1.2345` and want to round it to 2 digits, getting only `1.23`.